vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

   reaches the device yet.
 Only the claim holder may call it.
 - **submit** (`submit`): the public wrapper first moves the wait list and the publish list out of the slot's handle, while the claim is still held.
-Then end the buffer (failure releases retentions and claim); under the queue lock allocate the next timeline value and, for compute-queue pools, the next progress value, submit, and record the value on the timeline object (`noteSubmitted`).
+Then end the buffer (failure releases retentions and claim); under the queue lock allocate the next timeline value and the next value of the queue's progress timeline, submit, and record the value on the timeline object (`noteSubmitted`).
 On success add `retainedBytes` to the device total and set `retainedCounted`, still under the claim; on failure release the retentions (uncounted).
   Drop the claim, then reap the pool's other completed contexts (`sweepCompleted`).
 The